aistairc/rnng-pytorch/README.md

 $ python preprocess.py --trainfile data/train.txt --valfile data/valid.txt --testfile data/test.txt
 --outputfile data/ptb --vocabminfreq 1 --unkmethod berkeleyrule
 ```
-By `--unkmethod berkeleyrule`, an unknown token is convert to a special symbol that exploits some surface features, such as `<unk-ly>`, which indidates an unknown token ending with `ly` suffix (e.g., nominally).
+By `--unkmethod berkeleyrule`, an unknown token is convert to a special symbol that exploits some surface features, such as `<unk-ly>`, which indicates an unknown token ending with `ly` suffix (e.g., nominally).

 The outputs are `data/ptb-train.json`, `data/ptb-val.json`, and `data/ptb-test.json`.
 Vocabulary is defined by tokens in the training data.
 Which tokens to include in the vocabulary is decided by `--vocabminfreq` or `--vocabsize` argument (see `python preprocess.py --help`).